SpongePowered/SpongeDocs/source/contributing/implementation/index.rst

 Developing Sponge
 =================

-These sections describes the best way to approach the project when you're intending to develop Sponge itself.
+These sections describe the best way to approach the project when you're intending to develop Sponge itself.
 It is mandatory to be familiar with :doc:`git <../howtogit>` and our :doc:`codestyle`.
 Basic knowledge of :doc:`/about/structure` is also very helpful.